6 Stock Management Mistakes you Need to Avoid

 The number one problem in stock management is us, humans.
 Data entry mistakes, poorly trained staff, lack of knowledge in the stocktaking process, product knowledge, multi-scanning a product of the same type, and lack of supervision, all are common mistakes and are understandable, but avoidable.

-Avoid these possibilities from affecting your stock count by planning correctly.
+Avoid these possibilities by creating a pre-stocktake plan.
 If a pre-stocktake plan is created, communicated, tested, and managed correctly, then these errors will be significantly reduced if not eliminated.

 2. Failure To Accurately Forecast Demand

-Nike’s problem, Like most stemmed from inaccurate forecast demand, Its software had bugs and errors and produced inaccurate forecast, which they used for their manufacturing plan.
-As a result, They did not have the products that were in demand and had too many of the products that were not selling.
+Nike’s problem stemmed from inaccurate forecast demand, Its software had bugs and errors and produced inaccurate forecast, which they used for their manufacturing plan.
+As a result, they did not have the products that were in demand and had too many of the products that were not selling.
 A perfect example of exactly what you do not want going wrong with your stock.

 Stock control systems, first and foremost, must be free from bugs and data errors.
 Demand forecasts are critical to producing the right number of items and if the calculations are off, you’re in trouble, especially if you’re running a wholesale business.
 There are quick and easy ways to avoid this, use a cloud-based stock management app to keep on top of it all yourself.
 However, above all else, a livestock system gives you maximum trace-ability and would help contribute to lowering shrinkage.